Words By Rob Griggs, US Army (Retired).

 None of this really impacted my thinking processes as I made the transition from the military until a few days ago when my wife and I were going through the annual drill of making our New Year’s resolutions.
 I am not the biggest fan of “fixing” oneself based on the change of the calendar from one year to another because I think we should assess and reassess ourselves on a much more frequent basis than yearly.
 Nevertheless, when compelled by my better half to make my New Year’s list, I always do so deliberately with sincere reflection.
 This year’s process led me to the realization that if I want to be a better leader, I need to be a better mentor.

 Think about the benefits one receives through effective mentorship.
 If you have been fortunate to receive effective counsel, you know the advice and recommendations good mentors provide are seemingly always spot on.
 Mentors operate at the top of the learning pyramid.
-They ostensibly have a great perspective on most every topic and apply their intuitive wisdom to provide succinct guidance to help the mentee move the given situation forward.
+They ostensibly have a great perspective on almost every topic and apply their intuitive wisdom to provide succinct guidance to help the mentee move the given situation forward.

 As a transitioning veteran, the quality that best translates into any aspect of the civilian employment arena is your leadership and management skills.
 Being a better advisor – being an active mentor – improves both your management and leadership skills.
 When you think about the advice that you have received when mentored, reverse engineer the process to understand how good of a leader you must be in order to give the right advice so well and so often.